-Regardless of which rewards option you choose, you'll collect the equivalent of 0.5 airline frequent flyer points per dollar spent on transactions within Australia – not a high earn rate, but not the lowest in the market, either – and double that on all foreign spend, which could prove a real gem for frequent travellers.
+Regardless of which rewards option you choose, you'll collect the equivalent of 0.5 airline frequent flyer points per dollar spent on transactions – not a high earn rate, but not the lowest in the market.

 Choose Amplify Qantas and your points will be automatically transferred to Qantas Frequent Flyer each month, while choosing Amplify Rewards gives you the ability to convert your credit card points across to three other frequent flyer programs instead, whenever it's convenient to you.

 Access to airport lounges isn't a perk offered on this card.